SuperGreenSamurai/VPC-CF/readme.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-linux-inst-ssh.html

 The SSH connection gave me the most trouble.
 I understand port 22 must be open in the security group.
-What I didn't know is that the Linux Redhat AMI isn't compaible with AWS Direct Connect, so I used SSH client and powershell (GCP is better here in my opinion).
+What I didn't know is that the Linux Redhat AMI isn't compatible with AWS Direct Connect, so I used SSH client and Powershell.

 2-Subnets